Afiruzan/RecNoC_simulator2/RecNoC_simulator2/ReadMe.txt

     CONSOLE APPLICATION : RecNoC_simulator2 Project Overview
 ========================================================================

-AppWizard has created this RecNoC_simulator2 application for you.

 This file contains a summary of what you will find in each of the files that make up your RecNoC_simulator2 application.